 Unregistered designs cannot obtain legal protection as design patents in China.
-Only in some very special cases, China may grant protection of a product design that was not registered in China, or the design patent was abandoned or expired, under China's Anti-unfair Competition Law or Copyright Law.
+Only in exceptional circumstances, China may grant protection of a product design that was not registered in China, or the design patent was abandoned or expired, under China's Anti-unfair Competition Law or Copyright Law.